Masquerade-Circus/ilu/README.md

      -s, --show                    Show all tasks
      -c, --check                   Check/uncheck finished tasks
      -r, --remove [position]       Remove the task at [position], if no position, remove all tasks

 ---

 ## COMMAND `ilu todo-list`

 USAGE

      ilu todo-list
      ilu tl

 OPTIONS

      -a, --add                          Add new list
      -d, --details <position>           Show details of the list at <position>
      -e, --edit <position>              Edit the list at <position>
      -s, --show                         Show all lists
      -u, --use <position>               Use the list at <position>
-     -r, --remove [position]            Remove the list at [position], if no position, remove all the lists
-     -c, --current                      Show the details of the current list
-     -A, --add-label                    Add new label to the current list
-     -E, --edit-label <position>        Edit the label at <position>
+     -r, --remove [position]            Remove the list at [position], if no position, remove all the lists -c, --current                      Show the details of the current list -A, --add-label                    Add new label to the current list -E, --edit-label <position>        Edit the label at <position>
      -R, --remove-label [position]      Remove the label at [position], if no position, remove all labels

 ---

 ## COMMAND `ilu note`

 USAGE

      ilu note
      ilu n

 OPTIONS

      -a, --add                     Add a new note
      -d, --details <position>      Show details of the note at <postion>
      -e, --edit <position>         Edit the note at <position>
      -s, --show                    Show all notes
      -r, --remove [position]       Remove the note at [position], if no position, remove all the notes

 ---

 ## COMMAND `ilu note-list`

 USAGE

      ilu note-list
      ilu nl

 OPTIONS

      -a, --add                          Add new list
      -d, --details <position>           Show details of the list at <position>
      -e, --edit <position>              Edit the list at <position>
      -s, --show                         Show all lists
      -u, --use <position>               Use the list at <position>
-     -r, --remove [position]            Remove the list at [position], if no position, remove all the lists
-     -c, --current                      Show the details of the current list
-     -A, --add-label                    Add new label to the current list
-     -E, --edit-label <position>        Edit the label at <position>
+     -r, --remove [position]            Remove the list at [position], if no position, remove all the lists -c, --current                      Show the details of the current list -A, --add-label                    Add new label to the current list -E, --edit-label <position>        Edit the label at <position>
      -R, --remove-label [position]      Remove the label at [position], if no position, remove all labels

+---

+## COMMAND `ilu babel`

+USAGE

+     ilu babel <text...>
+     ilu b <text...>

+ARGUMENTS

+     <text...>      Text to translate      required

+OPTIONS

+     -s, --source [source]      Source language      optional      default: "auto" -t, --target [target]      Target language      optional      default: "es"